A NEWorks Productions documentary presented by the Executive Office of Mayor Muriel Bowser | Produced & Directed by Nolan Williams, Jr.

-Produced and directed by Nolan, this one-hour documentary chronicles the long and complicated journey towards Washington, District of Columbia becoming our 51st state, Douglass Commonwealth.
+This one-hour documentary chronicles the long and complicated journey towards Washington, District of Columbia becoming our 51st state, Douglass Commonwealth.
+To date, "Becoming Douglass Commonwealth' has aired in five CBS markets and on DCTV.

 Hosted by Andrea Roane and Bruce Johnson